-No green thumb?
-No problem!
-Can you really keep houseplants healthy and vigorous even if you can barely spare a minute to care for them?
+Can you keep houseplants healthy and vigorous even if you can barely spare a minute to care for them?

-First, keep only those plants that you truly enjoy, and that do well in your surroundings.
-If your house is dark and shady, for example, stay away from all cacti and other sun lovers - in low light they'll grow spindly and misshapen.
+First, keep only those plants that you genuinely enjoy, and that do well in your surroundings.
+If your house is dark and shady, for example, stay away from all cacti and other sun lovers - in low light, they'll grow spindly and misshapen.

 If you're often out of town, avoid plants that need frequent watering, such as ferns - they will die of thirst.
 The tag in a new plant's potting soil can help guide you as to how much light and water the plant needs.